-IdentifyUS has partnered with other laboratories that perform assays to detect diverse infections in ticks.
-These labs use highly specific and sensitive DNA detection methods (qPCR) to detect the presence of disease-causing microbes () in ticks.
+IdentifyUS partners with laboratory testing facilities to perform assays for detecting diverse infections in ticks.
+Our lab partners use highly specific and sensitive DNA detection methods (qPCR) to detect the presence of disease-causing microbes () in ticks.
 It is very important to realize that these tests are not meant for diagnosing , as medical diagnosis is a task best left to a medical doctor.
 Whereas IdentifyUS advises many medical professionals, we do not diagnose or practice human or veterinary medicine.
 To diagnose disease, always consult with a health care professional.
 We do help to assess risk of exposure by providing a rapid, expert identification of the type and characteristics of any tick you might acquire.
 The information we provide is meant to better inform you and your health care professional.

 Ticks can be sent to us in most any condition and within virtually any kind of shipping container.
 Refer to our tips on specimen preparation for more information on packaging and sending your tick to IdentifyUS or one of our lab partners.

-Once your tick arrives, we examine it with a microscope to identify it to species.
+Once your tick arrives, we examine it with a microscope to identify it to the species level.
 There are many kinds of ticks you may encounter, though only relatively few actually bite people or pets.
 Only certain ticks can transmit the microbe that causes Lyme disease.
-Yet other ticks transmit other kinds of infections.
-Identifying the tick species dramatically narrows the list of disease associations to consider.
+Some species of ticks transmit other kinds of infections.
+Correctly identifying the tick species dramatically narrows the list of disease associations to consider.
 We then identify the stage of development of the tick.
 This is an important assessment because the youngest stage (larva) of most ticks cannot transmit the agent of Lyme disease or most tick-borne infections.
-Older ticks (nymphs and adults) tend to pose far greater risk.
-Then, we estimate the duration of feeding by the tick.
+Older ticks (nymphs and adults) tend to pose a far greater risk.
+Next, we estimate the duration of feeding by the tick.
 This, too, is important, as many tick-borne infections tend not to be transmitted until the tick has been attached and feeding for a certain number of days.

 You can to participate in real-time, confidential discussions about your case.
 IdentifyUS is a one-stop shop for expert advice and tick test information.
 No other online resource connects you to a professional entomologist in this manner or provides such fast turnaround times on specimen examination and testing.